mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 2. They are priced competitively
 3. They have very good publicly accessible documentation, which will save your engineer’s time

+Do you have a product/feature team costing you excessive amounts per month?
+The best people to continue to maintain and improve a product are the people who built it in the first place.
+You need to ensure that you manage the costs and assume that costs will continue for as long as the product exists.

 # 3. How can you tell you have reached ASANA?